Prime Rate In Canada

 What Influences Prime Rate And Why It Changes

-Prime rate in Canada is influenced by changes in the Bank of Canada's target for the overnight rate.
-The Bank of Canada sets a target for the overnight rate, which is the rate at which major financial institutions borrow and lend one-day (or overnight) funds among themselves.
-The Bank of Canada's overnight rate target is the most influential factor for setting the prime rate in Canada.
-Other factors that influence the prime rate include the demand for funds in the financial markets, the Bank of Canada's inflation target, and the outlook for the economy.
+The prime rate in Canada is mainly influenced by the Bank of Canada's target for the overnight rate, which is the rate at which major financial institutions borrow and lend one-day funds among themselves.
+Other factors such as demand for funds, inflation target, and economic outlook also play a role.